-Every year from December to April, Los Cabos receives hordes of visitors from around the world.
+Every year from December to April take place the whale watching season.
+During this months, Los Cabos receives hordes of visitors from around the world.
 The popular vacation hot spot on Mexico’s Pacific coast attracts thrill seekers looking for sensational entertainment, unique adventures and unlimited fun in the sun.
 While Los Cabos has been known to draw in a jumbled mixture of spring breakers, retirees and families, it is the city’s largest visitors that get the most attention during the five-month span.
 All the way from the frigid waters of the Arctic, pods of Humpback whales make the Sea of Cortez near Los Cabos their vacation home, providing an awesome adventure for the whole family.

 A family treat in Los Cabos